genesys/bold360-mobile-docs-ios/docs/faq/Accessibility.md

 Bold360 iOS SDK

 ------
-⚜️ The SDK’s accessibility support and behavior varies according to device API level and the accessibility configurations set by the user.
+⚜️ The SDK’s accessibility support and behavior varies according to device iOS version and the accessibility configurations set by the user.

 -----